-Parameter Definition, (Password Level) Unit Factory Set Description (2) Low Battery Voltage Warning V 9.0 If the battery voltage falls below this limit, this will generate a LOW BATTERY warning.
-(2) High Battery Voltage Warning V 31.0 If the battery voltage goes over this limit, this will generate a HIGH BATTERY warning.
-(2) High Battery Voltage Shutdown V 33.0 If the battery voltage goes over this limit, this will generate a HIGH BATTERY shutdown alarm and the engine will stop.
+Parameter Definition, (Password Level) Unit Factory Set Description (1) Low Battery Voltage Warning V 19.0 If the battery voltage falls below this limit, this will generate a LOW BATTERY warning.
+(1) High Battery Voltage Warning V 29.0 If the battery voltage goes over this limit, this will generate a HIGH BATTERY warning.
+(1) High Battery Voltage Shutdown V 30.0 If the battery voltage goes over this limit, this will generate a HIGH BATTERY shutdown alarm and the engine will stop.
 (1) Mains Waiting Timer min 0.5 This is the time between the mains voltages entered within the limits and the generator contactor is deactivated.
 (2) Genset Contactor Timer sec 1 This is the period after the mains contactor has been deactivated and before the generator contactor has been activated.
 (2) Mains Contactor Timer sec 1 This is the period after the generator contactor has been deactivated and before the mains contactor has been activated.
-(2) Mains Phase Order Enable - 0 0: mains phase order checking disabled 1: if mains phase order is faulty, then a warning is given and mains contactor deenergized.
+(2) Mains Phase Order Enable - 0 0: mains phase order checking disabled1: if mains phase order is faulty, then a warning is given and mains contactor deenergized.
 (2) Reverse power warning limit KW 0 If the genset power is negative and goes above this limit then a REVERSE POWER warning will be generated.
 (2) Reverse power loaddumpg limit KW 0 If the genset power is negative and goes above this limit then a REVERSE POWER loaddump will be generated.
-(2) Load Shedding Low Limit KW 0 If the genset power goes below this limit then the load shedding relay will be deactivated.
-(2) Load Shedding High Limit KW 0 If the genset power goes above this limit then the load shedding relay will be activated.
-(2) Genset Phase Order Loaddump - 0 0: genset phase order checking disabled 1: if genset phase order is faulty, then a loaddump is generated and the genset stops after cooldown.
+(1) Load Shedding Low Limit KW 0 If the genset power goes below this limit then the load shedding relay will be deactivated.
+(1) Load Shedding High Limit KW 0 If the genset power goes above this limit then the load shedding relay will be activated.
+(2) Genset Phase Order Loaddump - 0 0: genset phase order checking disabled1: if genset phase order is faulty, then a loaddump is generated and the genset stops after cooldown.
+(2) Earth Leakage Current Warning Limit % 0 If the earth current goes above this limit for overload timeout, then a warning will be generated.
+The value is defined as a percentage of genset CT rating.
+(2) Earth Leakage Current Loaddump Limit % 0 If the earth current goes above this limit for overload timeout, then a loaddump alarm will be generated.
+The value is defined as a percentage of genset CT rating.